-In a controlled environment with nearly a half-dozen cameras and their parents looking on, Action News Jax Crime and Safety expert Ken Jefferson, a former JSO officer, gave us a startling reminder of just how vulnerable our children are.
+In a controlled environment with nearly a half-dozen cameras and their parents looking on, Action News Jax crime and safety expert and former JSO Officer Ken Jefferson, gave us a startling reminder of just how vulnerable our children are.

-In two toy-filled rooms, a gun that looks -- and feels real -- is hidden.
-Four hidden cameras revealed that 4-year-olds Landon and Harper found the fake gun less than 10 seconds into playtime.
+In two toy-filled rooms, a gun that looks and feels real is hidden.
+Four hidden cameras revealed that 4-year-olds Landon and Harper found the fake gun only eight seconds into playtime.

 In the second test, three 7-year-olds were put in the same situation and these children realized the danger of the gun when they found it.
 The video revealed that although these children didn't touch the gun, they did not tell their parents about it.

 Even if there are no guns in your home, the same may not be true for your child's friends.
-Two simple steps for gun safety: Don't touch it ... and tell an adult immediately.
+Two simple steps for gun safety, don't touch it and go tell an adult immediately.
+A lesson these kids and their parents now take to heart after watching the surveillance video.

 According to the Gun Violence Archive, a nonpartisan research group, there were more than 2,000 accidental shootings in the United States in 2016.